piyush-jain1/jekyll-now/_posts/2017-07-06-GeometryPackage.md

 #### Complexity ####
 Let n be the total number of edges of all the polygons involved in the Boolean operation and k be the number of intersections of all the polygon edges.
 The whole algorithm runs in time **O(n+k)log(n)**.</br>

 After raw testing this new algorithm on several cases, I am now adding few tests in the m-script.
 Other than that, a demo has also been added in the m-script.
-The demo can be seen by the command `demo clipPolygon`.
+The demo can be seen by the command `demo clipPolygon_mrf`.
+The tests have also been added.
+The test can be seen by `test clipPolygon_mrf`.

+## Second Coding Phase
+After implementing the polybool function and checking it, we are planning to include it in the next release of geometry package.
+NOw , to move forward, we are first importing some functions from last year GSoC's repo and ensuring their MATLAB compatibility.